The Fiat 500e Electric (Cabrio): The Complete Electric Car Buying Guide For India

 In terms of practicality, for urban driving, its compact size and turning circle are certainly useful.
 However, the rear seats are a tight squeeze and the boot space limited to 185 L. Given the fabric roof, expect more noise in the cabin, compared to the hatchback body style.

 Despite the additional weight of the EV battery(294.3 kg), the front-wheel drive Fiat 500 e can achieve 0-100 km/h in 9 seconds.
 The maximum power is up to 118 hp (220 Nm) and a 150 km/h top speed.
 The EV offers One Pedal driving: with just one pedal you can accelerate and decelerate, recovering kinetic energy to recharge the EV battery.
+Bottom-line, electric driving is good for the environment and the wallet!
+The Fiat 500 e convertible is not available in India.

 PROSCONS